na-na-hi/renget/archive/CloverDrawRequest.md

 #Pending Requests

+1. This type of meme, but with Booker and Sneasel https://i.kym-cdn.com/photos/images/original/001/769/140/63f

 1. Lliam wearing a blend of a Magician and a Casino Dealer outfit.
 At the right hand, he's holding a wand, [Calida](https://rentry.org/vpmdcloverpb#lliam) and at his left hand he's holding a card that is slightly tilted.
 It covers his left eye with a smirk/smile on his face.
 The card itself is the Clover Guild Emblem (probably an Ace card? like instead of clubs it's clovers).
 He has a smile/smerk on his face like he has defeated his opponet.
 At the background, there's a bunch of playing cards scattered about and each card has a simplified illustration of every single guild member (and outside the guild like Linoone, etc).

 1. Kiyo chopping down a tree and eating Wonder Bread